youtube/rcat/README.md

 content binding can be obtained by:

 <p style="text-align: center;"><code>content_binding =
-Truncate(F<sub>server</sub>(content_id), 8)</code></p>
+Truncate(F<sub>server</sub>(content_id, 0), 8)</code></p>

-where <code>F<sub>server</sub></code> is the secure hashing function HMAC-SHA-256 keyed on the integer value 0.
+where <code>F<sub>server</sub></code> is the secure hashing function HMAC-SHA-256 keyed on the integer value 0, and the function output is truncated to the first 8 bytes.

 For end-to-end encrypted applications, first-party servers must be blind to the `content_id`.
 In this case, the client must randomly generate a 256-bit nonce (denoted by `client_nonce`) and then compute the binding as:

 <p style="text-align: center;"><code>content_binding =
-Truncate(F<sub>client</sub>(content_id), 8)</code></p>
+Truncate(F<sub>client</sub>(content_id, client_nonce), 8)</code></p>

-where <code>F<sub>client</sub></code> is the secure hashing function HMAC-SHA-256 keyed on the `client_nonce`.
+where <code>F<sub>client</sub></code> is the secure hashing function HMAC-SHA-256 keyed on the `client_nonce`, and the function output is truncated to the first 8 bytes.
 The client must then forward `content_binding` to the first party server so that it may generate the RCAT, and then send the `client_nonce` along with the RCAT to the third party so that the third party may verify the binding.
 The purpose of `client_nonce` is to inject entropy to prevent a first party from using a dictionary attack on known content ids or inferring when two users consume the same content.
 As such, the `client_nonce` must never be revealed to the first-party's servers.

 ### Validation